Gravitational Condensate Stars: An Alternative to Black Holes: Introduction

-In the semi-classical approximation, when a massless field such as that of the photon is quantized in the fixed Schwarzschild background, one finds that the black hole radiates these quanta with a thermal spectrum at the asymptotic Hawking temperature, $T_{_H} = {\hbar/8\pi k_B GM}$ \cite{Haw}.
+In the semi-classical approximation, when a massless field, such as that of the photon, is quantized in the fixed Schwarzschild background, with~certain boundary conditions corresponding to a regular future horizon, one finds that the BH radiates these quanta with a thermal spectrum at the asymptotic Hawking temperature, $T_H = {\hbar/8\pi k_B \GN M}$ \cite{Hawking:1974}.
 It is usually assumed that the backreaction effect of this radiation on the classical geometry must be quite small.
-However, detailed calculations of the energy-momentum of the radiation show that its $\langle T^t_{\ t} \rangle$ and $\langle T^r_{\ r} \rangle$ components have an $f^{-1}$ infinite blue shift factor at the horizon \cite{BirDav}.
-The wavelengths contributing to these quantum stresses are of order $R_{_S}$ and hence are non-local on the scale of the hole.
-One has only to insert such a diverging energy density and pressure into the semi-classical Einstein eqs. (\ref{Eins}) below to see that the geometry near $r=R_{_S}$ is changed significantly from the classical Schwarzschild form.
-Unlike the classical kinematic singularity in (\ref{Sch}), such non-local semi-classical backreaction effects near $R_{_S}$ cannot be removed by a local coordinate transformation.
+However, detailed calculations of the energy-momentum of the radiation show that its $\lag T^t_{\ t} \rag$ and $\lag T^r_{\ r} \rag$ components have an $f^{-2}$ infinite blue shift factor at the horizon which divergences are arranged to exactly cancel in free-falling coordinates~\cite{BirDav,ChrFul:1977}.
+Anything other than this exact cancellation of the separately diverging energy density and pressure in the semi-classical Einstein equations would significantly change the geometry near $r=\rM$ from the classical Schwarzschild solution (\ref{Sch}).
+The~wavelengths contributing to these quantum stresses are of order $\rM$ and, hence, quite non-local on the scale of the BH.
+Unlike the classical kinematic singularity in (\ref{Sch}), such non-local semi-classical backreaction effects near $\rM$ depending on the quantum state of the field theory, cannot be removed by a local coordinate~transformation.

-Furthermore, the inverse dependence of $T_{_H}$ on $M$ implies that a black hole in thermal equilibrium with its own Hawking radiation has negative specific heat and therefore is unstable to thermodynamic fluctuations \cite{Hawb}.
-Energy conservation plus a thermal radiation spectrum also imply that the black hole has an enormous entropy, $S_{_{BH}}\simeq 10^{77} k_{_B}(M/M_{\odot})^2$ \cite{Bek}, far in excess of a typical stellar progenitor.
-The associated information paradox has been conjectured to require an alteration in the principles of relativity, or quantum mechanics, or both.
+Furthermore, energy conservation plus a thermal radiation spectrum imply that a BH has an enormous entropy, $S_{BH}\simeq 10^{77} k_{_B}(M/M_{\odot})^2$ \cite{Beken:1973}, far in excess of a typical stellar progenitor.
+The~application of thermodynamic arguments to BHs is itself put into doubt by the the inverse dependence of $T_{_H}$ on $M$ implying that a BH in thermal equilibrium with its own Hawking radiation has negative specific heat and, therefore, is unstable to thermodynamic fluctuations~\cite{HawkSpecHeat:1976}.
+On the other hand, requiring that basic thermodynamic principles apply to self-gravitating systems as well implies that their heat capacity must be proportional to their energy fluctuations, $\propto \lag (\D E)^2 \rag$, and hence must be positive.
+The~assumption of a thermal mixed state of Hawking radiation emerging from a BH also leads to an `information paradox' so severe that resolving it has been conjectured to require an alteration in the principles of relativity, or~quantum mechanics, or~both.